TokyoExpress/recon-for-twitch/README.md

 ## Presenting SIVIR (Screenshot Images and Videos for Identification Research)

+Below this point is about half a year's worth of computer vision stuff done at the beginning of this project.
+It's on hold while I try to tackle other possible tasks.

 # Chapter 0: Preliminary Test of Viability

 In order for this to have any future, we just have to make sure that a neural net is actually capable of working with screenshots as data.
 I have confidence in machine learning, but it's always better to be safe and build one of these simple models first.